Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant. They are known for being drought tolerant and even low maintenance.

 Move Your Ponytail Palm to a Brighter Area

 To make sure all the healthy leaves and parts of the plant grow bright green and healthy, you will need to move your ponytail palm to a brighter spot.
+It is important to find a place with the most sun throughout the day.

+If there are large amounts of yellow or dead leaves, you should prune these leaves to encourage new growth.
 Any new growth will be bright and rich green.
 When you see this foliage, you will know that your palm tree is in the perfect spot and is healthy again.

 Yellowing from Overwatering

 If your bottle palm is turning yellow from overwatering, you will notice that the soil is very damp or wet.
-You will also notice that the leaves are not only yellow but also drooping and limp.
+You will also see that the leaves are not only yellow but also drooping and limp.

 How to Reverse Damage from Overwatering

+To ensure it is growing right, place it in water before putting it in the soil to ensure the roots are thriving.
 However, if you do not notice any root rot, you will repot your plant in fresh soil and wait until the soil is completely dry before watering your palm.

 2. Burnt or Brown Leaves on a Ponytail Palm

 Browning and burnt leaves could even be a product of overwatering.
-If it is overwatering, you will notice that the soil is damp along with yellowing and drooping leaves.
+If it is overwatering, you will notice that the soil is damp, along with yellowing and drooping leaves.

 Move Your Ponytail Palm

+If your ponytail palm gets direct sunlight, move it to a different area of your home.
 This will be through a bright window that gets a great amount of light throughout the day.

 3. Black Spots on Foliage of a Ponytail Palm

 Black spots on a ponytail palm are usually due to sunburning as the palm tree is getting too much sun.
+High exposure to direct and bright sunlight can cause a great amount of burning, similar to browning leaves.

 Prune the Burnt Leaves

 It is important for you to move your palm tree to a bright place in your home, but ensure that it is bright indirect light and not direct.
+You will have to prune the leaves that are brown or have black spots.
+Pruning will allow your palm to create new and bright green, healthy leaves.

 4. Curling Leaves

-Curling could even be caused because the humidity is too low and it is placed under an air vent.
+If your ponytail leaves curl in odd directions, you could be underwatering or overfertilizing your palm tree.
+Curling could even be caused because the humidity is too low, and it is placed under an air vent.

 Underwatering